Breath of Movement

 tensegrity in motion

-Breath has an immediate effect on respiratory gases and pH, and causes fluid exchange at the cellular level.
-The interstitial free fluid pressure functions at a sub atmospheric pressure of -3 mm Hg.
-It is the sub atmospheric pressure that causes fluid to move from the capillaries into the extracellular fluid spaces and then, into the lymph channels.
-It is the movement of the lungs that maintain the negative pressure of the lymphatic channels and cranium.
+Breath has an immediate effect on respiratory gases and pH, and is responsible for fluid exchange at the cellular level.
+The interstitial free fluid pressure functions at a sub-atmospheric pressure of -3 mm Hg.
+It is the sub-atmospheric pressure that causes fluid to move from the capillaries into the extracellular fluid spaces and then, into the lymph channels.
+It is the movement of the lungs (expiration) that maintain the negative pressure of the lymphatic channels and cranium.